Paula Rego: Education

 In 1951, Rego was sent to the United Kingdom to attend a finishing school called The Grove School, in Sevenoaks, Kent.
-Unhappy there, Rego attempted in 1952 to start studies in art at the Chelsea School of Art in London, but was advised against this choice by her legal guardian in Britain, David Phillips, who had heard that a young woman had become pregnant while a student there.
-He suggested to her parents that the Slade School of Fine Art was a more respectable choice and helped her achieve a place there.
+In 1952, Rego was invited to attend the Chelsea School of Art in London, but her father José Figueiroa Rego was advised against this choice by her legal guardian in Britain, David Phillips, who had heard that a young woman had become pregnant while a student there.
+Phillips suggested to her parents to try another school for Rego.
+Phillips knew someone who worked at the Slade School of Fine Art and persuaded them to let Rego attend on a part time basis.
 From 1952 to 1956, she attended the Slade School.
+She ultimately left without collecting her diploma.